orangeforgeapps/privacy-policy/index.md

 ## 1. Introduction

-Prep4Inburgering ("the App") is a Dutch language learning app designed to help Highly Skilled Migrants (HSMs) prepare for inburgering (civic integration) in the Netherlands.
+Prep4Inburgering ("the App") is a Dutch language learning app designed to prepare for inburgering (civic integration) in the Netherlands.
 This privacy policy explains how the App handles your information.

 ---